Marzipan: The Americas

-In Latin American cuisine, marzipan is known by the mazapán and is traditionally eaten at Christmas.
+In Hispanic American cuisine, marzipan is known by the mazapán and is traditionally eaten at Christmas.
 In some Latin American countries, forms of mazapán are made from nuts or seeds other than almonds.
 In Guatemala, a specialty mazapán from Amatitlán is made with pumpkin seed (pepita), rice and sugar.
 Mexican mazapán is typically made from peanuts.
 This peanut paste preparation is used in a commercial Mexican candy called mazapán de la Rosa.

 Asia

 In the Indian state of Goa, marzipan (maçapão) was introduced from Portugal.
 However, the Goan version uses cashew nuts instead of almonds.
 Goan marzipan is used to make Easter eggs.
-It is also used to make Christmas sweets in various shapes like fruits, flowers, stars, etc. Similarly, in the city of Mumbai, the East Indians mould their cashewnut-based or almond-based marzipan into different shapes for Christmas and into marzipan eggs, chickens and bonnets for Easter.
+It is also used to make Christmas sweets in various shapes like fruits, flowers, stars, etc. Similarly, in the city of Mumbai, the Indians mould their cashewnut-based or almond-based marzipan into different shapes for Christmas and into marzipan eggs, chickens and bonnets for Easter.

 In the Philippines marzipan was brought from Spain, mazapán de pili (Spanish for 'pili marzipan') is made from pili nuts.